DaemonicLabs/KNote/TOOD.md

 - [ ] register Result Adapter
 - [ ] get closest matching Result Adapter for given KType

+## Page

+- [ ] register other files to watch for triggering a reload or rerun

 ## Script Compiler

 - [ ] Handle Compilation Fail different than waiting on results to be available